 Wild Salmon | Super Food | Reverse Diabetes

-Salmon contains omega-3 fatty acids, which the body cannot produce by itself.
-These fatty acids reduce inflammation, improve circulation, increase the ratio of good to bad cholesterol, and may slash cancer risk.
-Salmon is a rich source of selenium, which helps prevent cell damage, and several B vitamins.
+These omega-3 fats, which the body cannot produce by itself, reduce cell inflammation, improve circulation, increase the ratio of good to bad cholesterol, and may slash cancer risk.
+Wild salmon is a rich source of several B vitamins and selenium, which helps prevent cell damage.

 Wild Alaskan salmon is the best wild salmon, as long as its purity can be verified.
-Wild Alaskan salmon is an excellent source of: Essential animal-based omega-3 fats (EPA and DHA), Astaxanthin and other antioxidants, and High-quality protein.
+Wild Alaskan salmon is an excellent source of: Essential animal-based omega-3 fats (EPA and DHA), astaxanthin, selenium and other antioxidants, and High-quality protein.

 Oily fish (such as salmon, trout, mackerel, herring, sardines, pilchards, kippers and fresh tuna (not canned)) is important because it’s rich in omega 3 fatty acids, which are especially useful in warding off heart disease.
 Most oily fish contains protein, zinc, selenium, vitamins A and D, and some B vitamins.
 Omega 3-rich seafood might help slow down macular degeneration (a common cause of age-related blindness), protect against the build up of cholesterol on the artery walls which can cause heart damage, and help reduce the impact of arthritis.